 But now and then I strike on a gadget that is so magnificent in its functionality and money-saving properties, I can’t wait to tell you about it.

 Today I want to tell you about four gadgets for the kitchen that I consider to be wise investments—money savers!

 All four are inexpensive enough to pay for themselves in a short period of time—and then to continue paying off in food savings, which is saying a lot as food costs continue to soar.

 I’ve depended on a vacuum sealer in my kitchen for so many years, I cannot imagine getting along without it.
 Now and then I get lazy and I get an immediate jolt that reminds me why I do this.

 Take strawberries for example.
-If I put them into a container and vacuum out all of the air, fresh strawberries will last for at least two weeks in the refrigerator—remaining as fresh as the day I bought them.
+If I put them into a rigid container and vacuum out all of the air, fresh strawberries will last for at least two weeks in the refrigerator—remaining as fresh as the day I bought them.
 Placed in the refrigerator in their original container, strawberries often start to show mold in just a couple of days.

 My FoodsSaver gets a workout every day.
 Depending on the type of food, I use FoodSaver containers and canisters, plastic bags and also canning jars to seal food items (this requires the jar sealer accessory).